olegush/quiz-bot/README.md

 # Quiz Bot

 This quiz bot using txt-files with questions and anwsers (see **quiz-questions** directory).
 Actually, there are two bots  - Telegram Bot and VKontakte Bot.
 For storing current answers they use [Redis](https://redislabs.com/) database.
+You can check out them right now: TG: @quiz_chat_bot, VK: club183180897

 ## How to install